patreeceeo/necst/README.md

 A Simple, flexible ECS.

-Emphasizes ECS as a design pattern for simplifying cases of needing entities with many permutations of common behaviors, rather than a technique for optimizing memory layout.
+Emphasizes ECS as a design pattern for simplifying cases of needing entities with many permutations of common behaviors, as opposed to a technique for optimizing memory layout.

 ## Example Usage